Skip to content

 Answer: The acquisition of approximately 828,000 square miles from Napoleonic France in 1803 for $15 million.
 It roughly doubled the size of the United States, stretching from the Mississippi River to the Rocky Mountains.

-Why it stumps people: The scale.
-Most hear “Louisiana” and picture the state.
-The actual purchase covered all or part of 15 current states, from Louisiana to Montana.
-Napoleon sold it because he needed money for European wars and had lost interest in a North American empire after the Haitian Revolution destroyed his Caribbean strategy.
+The scale is the trap.
+Say “Louisiana” and the brain pictures the single state.
+The actual purchase swallowed all or part of 15 current states, from Louisiana to Montana.
+Napoleon sold because he needed cash for European wars and had soured on a North American empire after the Haitian Revolution wrecked his Caribbean strategy.

 43. Who was the first woman to run for US President?
 (Hard)